As you probably know, your rank and sales will suffer when Amazon customers leave negative reviews,

 But you shouldn’t always count on Amazon to delete unfavorable reviews.

-With Amazon’s new community guidelines, Amazon’s customer service team will only remove reviews that promote competing products, contain foul language, or has no explanation why the product deserves a low star review.
+With Amazon’s new community guidelines, Amazon’s customer service team will only remove reviews that promote competing products, contain foul language, or have no explanation why the product deserves a low-star review.

 If you see a bad review or low star rating that meets the criteria, click “Report Abuse,” then explain why you think Amazon should remove it.